Cincom

 Seasoned sales managers know the frustration of uncovering unaddressed issues late in the cycle.
 Salespeople who are willing to work through a statement of work or statement of need are assured that there are no hidden issues waiting to be uncovered at the last minute.

-Sales automation and CPQ technologies should include a proposal generation capability.
+Sales proposals CPQ technologies should include a proposal generation capability.
 This provides a certain amount of automation that will eliminate the all-hands-on-deck call before a weekend or holiday.
-It also means that there is a process where the issue discussed, and the pains defined are accurately described and accepted by both buyer and seller.
+It also means that there is a process where the issue discussed and the pains defined are accurately described and accepted by both buyer and seller.

-Proposals do not have to be encyclopedic in nature; they just need to cover certain specific areas.
-Here are five key elements to include in my proposal.
+Proposals do not have to be encyclopedic; they just need to cover certain specific areas.
+Here are five key elements to include in the proposal.

-1- Restate the prospect’s objectives– You think you understand what the customer needs.
+You think you understand what the customer needs.
 This should be put into writing, and it should be as accurate as possible.
-This assures the customer that their needs are indeed understood, and it protects Sales from future complaints about missing functionality or other performance issues.
+This assures the customer that their needs are indeed understood, and it protects sales from future complaints about missing functionality or other performance issues.

 The proposal generation feature within CPQ utilizes notes and documented conversations to help create a concise statement regarding the specific needs and expectations of the buyer.

-3- Be concise and make each word count– Proposals do not need to run on page after page of written content.
-The more concise and the fewer words the better.
+Proposals do not need to run on page after page of written content.
+The more concise and the fewer words, the better.
 Think in terms of economy and precision of language.

 CPQ will not add fluff to your proposal.
 Any content generated by CPQ will be useful in nature and based on accurate information.

-4- Offer options, but do not offer a full menu– When I sold office furniture, I had a sales manager who required that we only offer three color options during furniture proposals.
-Throwing multiple colors, finishes and materials into the proposal will do nothing but delay the order.
+When I sold office furniture, I had a sales manager who required that we only offer three color options during furniture proposals.
+Throwing multiple colors, finishes, and materials into the proposal will do nothing but delay the order.
 As my manager would tell me, “You’ve just turned everyone into a designer!”

 A few legitimate options can get the prospect to say yes quickly but overwhelming them with all manner of possibilities will just confuse things.
 CPQ is helpful in this regard by identifying what constitutes a real option and what is just another way of doing the same thing.